FabioChiodini/ProjectSpawnSwarmtc/README.md

 - one VM in AWS with Consul in Docker (used also to prepare docker Discovery).
 There is an option to run this locally containerized (remember to open port 8500 if you run this locally)

-- One VM on GCE hosting the receiver application in a container
+- One VM on GCE (g1-small VM type) hosting the receiver application in a container

 - One local etcd instance containerized to store local variables (the etcd is not reachable from outside networks)